somjade/register/readme.md

 If run command and found below error, please close current terminal or program that current access database file.
 And open new terminal to re-run again.

+Please make sure you are at root of clone repository directory (`register`).

 ```
+$ cd register
 $ docker-compose exec db sh -c 'mysql -uroot -p${MYSQL_ROOT_PASSWORD}'
 mysql: [Warning] Using a password on the command line interface can be insecure.
 ERROR 1045 (28000): Access denied for user 'root'@'localhost' (using password: YES)